engr-miraculous/fno-stak/README.md

 Copyright (c) 2018 FNO-Stak (fonero-project)
 Copyright (c) 2017-2018 XMR-Stak (fireice-uk's and psychocrypt's)

-# FNO-Stak - Fonero All-in-One Mining Software
+# FNO-Stak - Fonero All-in-One mining software

 FNO-Stak is a universal Stratum pool miner.
 This miner supports CPUs, AMD and NVIDIA gpus and can be used to mine the crypto currency Fonero.